Niraj22/databridge-api-gateway/README.md

 ### Configuration

-🔐 Key configuration is managed through Rails credentials:
-	•	jwt_secret_key: Secret for JWT token generation/validation
+- `jwt_secret_key`: Secret for JWT token generation/validation
-	•	service_registry.customer: URL for the Customer Service
+- `service_registry.customer`: URL for the Customer Service
-	•	service_registry.order: URL for the Order Service
+- `service_registry.order`: URL for the Order Service
-	•	service_registry.product: URL for the Product Service
+- `service_registry.product`: URL for the Product Service
-	•	service_registry.analytics: URL for the Analytics Service
+- `service_registry.analytics`: URL for the Analytics Service

 ## API Documentation